Search RFC: |

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Radio-Electronics, published 1930-1988.
 All copyrights hereby acknowledged.

-Radio-Electronics magazine ran a regular industry news column entitled "The Radio Month."
+Radio-Electronics magazine ran a regular industry news column titled "The Radio Month."
 The headline item in the December 1949 issue was the emergence of a new type of digital memory device using nearly microscopic magnetic toroidal coils with a matrix of even tinier wires threaded through them in order to write and read 1's and 0's.
 RCA (Radio Corporation of America) created this 10,000-bit magnetic core memory assembly in order to overcome the size and speed limitations of alternate methods available in the day - primarily mercury-based delay lines.
 UNIVAC II, commissioned in 1958, was the first major digital electronic computer to use this magnetic core memory, but given that transistor development was still in its infancy, vacuum tubes were used to address this new high tech memory.

 Another notable news item reported on the vastly growing number of radio sets sold in the previous year timespan.
 That was somewhat unexpected since many market predictions had been suggesting the emergence of cheaper television sets would cause a drop in demand for radios.
 It obviously didn't happen that way.